Black Gold Dog Food earns the Advisor’s second-lowest tier rating of 2.5 stars.

-Black Gold is a plant-based kibble using a moderate amount of generic meat meal and chicken by-product meal as its main sources of animal protein, thus earning the brand 1.5 stars.
+Black Gold Dog Food is a plant-based kibble using a moderate amount of chicken, beef or meat-and-bone meals as its main sources of animal protein, thus earning the brand 2.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.